huggingface/optimum-quanto/CONTRIBUTING.md

    pip install -e ".[dev]"
    ```

-   If 🤗 Quanto was already installed in the virtual environment, remove
+   If `optimum-quanto` was already installed in the virtual environment, remove
-   it with `pip uninstall quanto` before reinstalling it in editable
+   it with `pip uninstall optimum-quanto` before reinstalling it in editable
    mode with the `-e` flag.

 5. Develop the features in your branch.